Electrical inspection not working

 Electrical

-The answer to 'electrical inspection not working' is that there can be several common causes, including faulty wiring, circuit breaker issues, or problems with the electrical panel.
-Symptoms may include flickering lights, outlets not working, or the entire electrical inspection failing to function.
+The answer to 'electrical inspection not working' is that there can be several common causes, including faulty wiring, tripped circuit breakers, outdated electrical panels, or issues with the inspection equipment itself.
+Symptoms may include flickering lights, outlets that don't work, or the inspection failing to detect any issues.

 Step-by-Step Guide